-Subsection 275(9) has now been examined on appeal, in a currently embargoed opinion of the court delivered by the Lord Justice Clerk dated 12 February 2021 65 and it is clear that the power to limit can extend to a complete revocation of the earlier decision 84.
+Subsection 275(9) has now been examined on appeal by the Lord Justice Clerk in JW v HM Advocate 93 and it is clear that the power to limit can extend to a complete revocation of the earlier decision 94 .
 The court would be obliged to do so if the effect of the earlier grant of a section 275 application would be to permit the admission of inadmissible material wholly irrelevant to the issues at trial and in breach of the protections bestowed by the statutory regime.